samer27/SamIT1025/lab5/readme.md

 ![image](https://user-images.githubusercontent.com/90066230/139259036-d1d67334-d7fd-463c-a71e-a61a4f22c4f5.png)

 b.
-The benefit of a router over hubs and switches is that a router is the smartest and most complicated of the three.
-One way to view a router is as a computer that can be programmed to understand, manipulate, and act on the data it handles.
+The benefit of a router over hubs and switches is that a router is the smartest and most complicated.
+A router can be viewed as a computer that can be programmed to understand, manipulate, and act on the data it handles.
 A router operates as a switch for basic routing: it learns the computer's location sending traffic, and routes information only to the neccessary connections.

 ![image](https://user-images.githubusercontent.com/90066230/139259619-3315d005-4386-4203-86a9-a9a23934ae80.png)